Global offices Careers

 What role does stress play in the workplace?

 First, it’s important to understand that stress in the workplace isn’t always a bad thing.
-Research shows that moderate stress levels can boost motivation, build resilience in the workplace, encourage bonding, and more.
+Research shows that moderate stress levels can boost motivation, build resilience at work, encourage bonding, and more.
 Consider the stress you may have felt before giving an important presentation.
 Chances are, it pushed you to prepare and practice and left you feeling accomplished after a job well done.

 Chronic or extreme stress, on the other hand, does not deliver the same benefits as isolated instances of moderate stress.
 Frequent and intense feelings of stress negatively impact employees’ well-being.
 A stressed-out employee may seem to get a lot of work done as they scramble to keep up with deadlines, but this sort of approach to work isn’t sustainable and is likely to lead to a major drop in productivity, known as burnout.